Classification: Full-time, Salaried, Exempt

 Driver’s license or ID card issued by a State or territory of the United States is required.

 COMPENSATION AND BENEFITS

-The Group Host and Special Events Manager position is a salaried, exempt position that is eligible for defined benefits under the Fort Collins Museum of Discovery Nonprofit Partner.
+The Director of Philanthropy position is a salaried, exempt position that is eligible for defined benefits under the Fort Collins Museum of Discovery Nonprofit Partner.
 This position is eligible for 10 paid holidays, accrued personal time off and sick time.
 The nonprofit partner offers employee-sponsored health, dental and vision insurance; long-term and short-term disability; optional retirement plan; and employee assistance program.

-Interested applicants can apply by filling out the Group Host and Special Events Manager application at fcmod.org/jobs.
-Applicants should be prepared to upload a digital cover letter, resume, and three professional references.
-If there is a need, materials can be submitted to Laura Valdez, Nonprofit Executive Director, at firstname.lastname@example.org.
+Interested applicants can send application materials to Co-Executive Director Laura Valdez at email@example.com.
+Applicants should be prepared to send a cover letter, resume and three professional references.
 Applications will be reviewed, and selected candidates will be interviewed.
 Additional analysis may be conducted.
 Hiring is conditional upon a successful background check; additionally, a drug screening may be required.